gokr/spry/src/README.md

 * spryvm.nim    - The Spry interpreter and parser.
 * sprytest.nim  - Accompanying tests for the Spry interpreter

+# IDE experiment

+* makeide.sh    - Compiles and creates ide.nim (from ide.sy) on Linux a single binary IDE
+* ide.sy        - Source code for the IDE
+* libui.a       - Static library of libui, bundled just for now

 # Spry executables

 * spry.nim      - The kitchen sink Spry interpreter useful for scripting